 The Greek island of Crete has always been a perfect destination for a relaxing holiday.
 It’s full of exciting experiences and is ideal for any kind of traveller.
-In fact, there are so many incredible things to do in Crete that it can be kind of overwhelming deciding where to go on the island!
+In fact, there are so many incredible things to do in Crete that it can be kind of overwhelming to decide where to go on the island!

 Crete is the largest island in Greece and offers stunning shores where you can lazily lounge all day long under the warm Mediterranean sun.
 In contrast, there are imposing mountain peaks and gorges waiting for you to conquer.